Built by attorneys who got tired

 Your data stays yours

 Corporate contracts contain material non-public information, trade terms, and attorney-client privileged communication.
-We process that data in isolated environments, do not log clause content, and do not use customer contracts to train or fine-tune any shared model.
+We process that data in isolated environments, do not log clause content, and do not use customer contracts to train any shared model.
 That's not a marketing claim — it's in the DPA.

 Build with legal teams, not for them